Yu-Xin-Qiu/ILBERT/README.md

 ## 4. Screening

-Please download the new predicted database from [Zenodo](https://zenodo.org/records/15046370).
+Please download the new predicted database (IL.csv) from [Zenodo](https://zenodo.org/records/15046370).
 Run the jupyter notebook `ILBERT/screening.ipynb` to get the screening results.